Children and Communion

 The new regulations require that each child admitted to Holy Communion must have their name and date of first admission entered in a parish register for that purpose.
 This register has to be made available for inspection by the Archdeacon.

 Also each child must be given written evidence that they have been admitted to Holy Communion.
 The place and date of their first Communion, and the incumbent’s signature may be added to their baptism certificate – or they may be given a certificate designed for the purpose.
-The diocese has prepared a Certificate for use in this circumstance (212KB pdf file).
-(File contains two alternatives)
+The diocese has prepared a Certificate for use in this circumstance (pdf file contains two alternatives).

 Rite of Admission